noir-lang/book/src/language_concepts/data_types.md

 ### Structs

-A struct is used for grouping multiple related values of different types like a tuple, with the added ability to name the pieces of data (also referred to as _fields_).
+A struct also allows for grouping multiple values of different types.
+Unlike tuples, we can also name each field.

-> **Note:** The naming of _fields_ here is unrelated to Noir's `Field` type.
-It simply mimics Rust's convention.
+> **Note:** The usage of _field_ here refers to each element of the struct and is unrelated to the field type of Noir.

-When defining a struct, you will name the struct and every fields within as `key: type` pairs.
-A struct can hold fields of different types:
+Defining a struct requires giving it a name and listing each field within as `<Key>: <Type>` pairs:

 ```rust,noplaypen
 struct Animal {